xzYue/odoo/doc/howtos/backend.rst

 :attr:`~openerp.fields.Field.help` (``unicode``, default: ``''``)
     Long-form, provides a help tooltip to users in the UI.
 :attr:`~openerp.fields.Field.index` (``bool``, default: ``False``)
-    Requests that Odoo create a `database index`_ on the column
+    Requests that Modoo create a `database index`_ on the column

 Simple fields
 #############